lrusso/LlamaWebServer/README.md

 # Llama Web Server

-This is a web server that lets you run GGUF models locally, such as Llama, Gemma and gpt-oss.
+This is a web server that lets you run GGUF models locally, such as `Llama`, `Gemma` and `gpt-oss`.
 It includes a user interface that's similar to WhatsApp.
 You can use the default GGUF model file that is downloaded during the installation process or you can download a GGUF model file from [HuggingFace.co](https://huggingface.co) and place it in the `model` folder.

 ![demo](https://github.com/lrusso/LlamaWebServer/blob/main/README.gif?raw=true)